 The influences on Lefkada’s food are evident with the use of pasta, Italian-sounding dishes like the Lefkada specialty called Mandolato (nougat).
 Lefkada is considered an island but it is accessible by road from mainland Greece.
 When I was in Lefkada last summer, there were lots of boats and automobiles from the rest if Europe, likely arriving in the Ionian Islands via ferry boat.

-Taking a ferry boat to Greece (or other European destination) allows you the freedom to bring your car, camper or boat with you.
 As I stated in my previous post, most accommodations on the island are on the side facing mainland Greece and the top beaches are on the Ionian side.
 The many tavernas and restaurants are, however found all over this tremendous island and again, a car would be handy getting around Lefkada.